BEST IRON SUPPLEMENT FOR PREGNANCY

 Iron supplements could beneﬁt pregnant women who are unable to meet their dietary iron requirements.
 However, food supplements are not a substitute for a varied diet and a healthy lifestyle.

 Iron is an essential mineral and this applies even more so to pregnant women.
-Click here to check out our store.
-Active Iron absorbs quickly, works in tune with the body and is easy on the stomach.
+Click here to check out the Active Iron store.
+Active Iron is highly absorbed compared to other iron supplements, making it strong enough to increase iron levels whilst being gentle on the stomach.¹

 Iron Supplements in pregnancy

 There are many iron supplements available over the counter.
-Ferrous sulphate is considered the ‘gold standard’ and is the most commonly recommended form of iron in the UK and Ireland.
+Ferrous sulfate is considered the ‘gold standard’ and is the most commonly recommended form of iron in the UK and Ireland.